To enjoy the full Mail & Guardian online experience: please upgrade your browser

 However, Robert Mugabe’s government has still not lifted the ban it imposed before the June 27 presidential run-off election, based on claims that NGOs were using food aid to campaign for the opposition.

 In an Orwellian twist the ban was announced by “Welfare Minister” Nicholas Goche, one of Zanu-PF’s negotiators in the talks.
-A partial lifting of the ban was announced later, for groups providing assistance to HIV/Aids sufferers.

 NGOs say they have been asked to reapply for authority to operate, delaying urgently needed aid.
 Food aid is rotting in storage facilities, said Fambai Ngirande, a spokesperson for NGO coalition Nango.